Talking with your doctor may help you feel more prepared

 Select Serious Side Effects:

 Heart attack is a serious side effect with ERBITUX.
-Heart attack and/or sudden death has happened in some people who received ERBITUX and radiation therapy or cetuximab with platinum-based chemotherapy with 5-fluorouracil.
+Heart attack or sudden death has happened in some people who received ERBITUX with radiation therapy or cetuximab with platinum-based chemotherapy and fluorouracil.
+Heart attack can also occur as a consequence of infusion-related reactions.
 Tell your doctor if you have a history of heart disease.

 Skin problems are one of the most serious side effects of ERBITUX.
 Skin problems include an acne-like rash, skin drying and cracking, infections, and abnormal hair growth.
 The skin around your fingernails and toenails may swell.
 Blistering of the skin or mucous membranes (such as the mouth) or peeling of the skin may be symptoms of serious reactions that could lead to death.
 Contact your doctor right away if you have any of these symptoms.